ApparyllisOrg/simply_mentions/README.md

 ];
 ```

-Then pass this to your textfield:
+Then pass this to your TextField:

 ```dart
 TextField(